proxytranslation/user-docs/introduction/introduction.md

 A 1 EUR or 1.2 USD / 1000 page views monthly fee applies to serving your tranlated content over the proxy.

-For this fee you get a guaranteed 99.99% website availability, and a capacity to handle practically unlimited traffic.
-You also have the option to serve the translated site from your server (no proxy fee will apply), but in this case availability and traffic handling depends on your infrastructure.
+In exchange, you get a guaranteed 99.99% website availability, and a capacity to handle practically unlimited traffic.
+You also have the option to serve the translated site from your server (in which case no proxy fee will apply), but in this case availability and traffic handling depends on your infrastructure.

 ## Further Information